Polyhydramnios occurs when too much amniotic fluid builds up during pregnancy. It is also called amniotic fluid disorder, or hydramnios.

 Pregnancy - polyhydramnios; Hydramnios - polyhydramnios

 Amniotic fluid is the liquid that surrounds the baby in the womb (uterus).
-It comes from the baby's kidneys, and it goes into the uterus from the baby's urine.
+It comes from the baby's kidneys and developing urinary system, and then it goes into the uterus from the baby's urine.
 The fluid is absorbed when the baby swallows it and through breathing motions.

 While in the womb, the baby floats in the amniotic fluid.
 It surrounds and cushions the infant during pregnancy.
 The amount of amniotic fluid is greatest at 34 to 36 weeks of pregnancy.
 Then the amount slowly decreases until the baby is born.